Day 4 of 2020 Idaho Trip, Sawtooth Wilderness

 Alpine Lake

-A little bit under 2 hours and 6km from trailhead, I reached alpine lake, which was a smaller lake than the Sawtooth Lake at the end.
+A little bit under 2 hours and 6km from trailhead, I reached Alpine Lake, which was a smaller lake than the Sawtooth Lake at the end.
 It’s located a short detour away from Sawtooth Lake Trail.
 I decided to take a rest here and enjoyed my lunch.

 After Alpine Lake, the trail picked up difficulty by becoming rockier and steeper.
 Many families stopped at Alpine Lake as it’s a more accessible destination.